xoofx/xoofx.github.io/blog/2023-07-09-10x-performance-with-simd-in-csharp-dotnet.md

 > How to find efficiently a specified `int` from an `int[]` using x86-64 SIMD instructions ?

-I won't claim that the version described in this blog post is the fastest on earth, and so the goal of this blog post is more educational and about SIMD empowering: if you are not familiar with SIMD code or you feel intimidated about using them, please don't!
+I won't claim that the version described in this blog post is the fastest on earth, and so the goal is more educational and about SIMD empowering: if you are not familiar with SIMD code or you feel intimidated about using them, please don't!
 They are fun to use and they can often give this satisfaction of the 10x performance benefit!

-So let's look at the challenge...
+So let's have a look at the challenge...

 ## The Scalar version